 On his father’s death, Fatih Sultan Mehmet ascended the throne for the second time in Edirne (Feb.
 18, 1451).
 His mind was filled with the idea of the capture of Constantinople.
 Europe and Byzantium, remembering his former reign, were then not concerned much about his plans.
 Neither was his authority firmly established within the empire.
 But he was not long in showing his stature by severely punishing the Janissaries who had dared to threaten him over the delay of the customary gift of accession.
 Yet he reinforced this military organization, which was destined to be the instrument of his future conquests.
 He devoted the utmost care to all the necessary diplomatic and military preparations for the capture of Constantinople.
 To keep Venice and Hungary neutral, he signed peace treaties favorable to them.
 He spent the year 1452 mainly in building the fortress of Bogazkesen (later Rumeli Hisari) for the control of the Bosporus, in building a fleet of 31 galleys, and in casting new cannon of large caliber.
 He made the Hungarian master gunsmith, Urban, cast guns of a size unknown as yet even in Europe.
 Meanwhile, the Grand Vizier Candarli argued against the enterprise and during the siege of Constantinople (April 6-May 29, 1453), the opposing views were voiced in two war councils convened at critical moments.
 Zaganos vehemently rejected the proposal to raise the siege.
 He was given the task of preparing the last great assault.
 The commander in chief, Mehmed II himself, on the day of the attack personally directed the operations against the breach opened in the city wall by his cannon.
 The day after the capture of the city, Candarli was arrested and soon afterward was executed in Edirne.
 He was replaced by Zaganos, who had become Mehmed’s father-in-law.
 Fatih Sultan Mehmet had had to consent to a three-day sack of the city, but, before the evening of the first day after its capture, he countermanded his order.
 Entering the city at the head of a procession, he went straight to Hagia Sophia and converted it into a mosque.
 Afterward, he established charitable foundations and provided 14,000 gold ducats per annum for the upkeep and service of the mosque.

 One of the tasks on which Mehmed II set his heart was the restoration of the city, now popularly called Istanbul, as a worthy capital of a worldwide empire.
 To encourage the return of the Greeks and the Genoese of Galata (the trading quarter of the city), who had fled, he returned their houses and provided them with guarantees of safety.
-In order to repopulate the city, he deported Muslim and Christian groups in Anatolia and the Balkans and forced them to settle in Constantinople.
+To repopulate the city, he deported Muslim and Christian groups in Anatolia and the Balkans and forced them to settle in Constantinople.
 He restored the Greek Orthodox Patriarchate (Jan.
 6, 1454) and established a Jewish grand rabbi and an Armenian patriarch in the city.
-In addition, he founded and encouraged his viziers to found, a number of Muslim institutions and commercial installations in the main districts of Constantinople.
+Also, he encouraged his viziers to found several Muslim institutions and commercial installations in the main districts of Constantinople.
 From these nuclei, the metropolis developed rapidly.
 According to a survey carried out in 1478, there were then in Constantinople and neighboring Galata 16,324 households and 3,927 shops.
 Fifty years later, Constantinople had become the largest city in Europe.

-The capture of Constantinople bestowed on Mehmed The Conquerer incomparable glory and prestige and immense authority in his own country so that he began to look upon himself as the heir of the Roman Caesars and the champion of Islam in the holy war.
-It is not true that he had preconceived plans for his conquests, but it is certain that he was intent upon resurrecting the Eastern Roman Empire and upon extending it to its widest historic limits.
+The capture of Constantinople bestowed on Mehmed The Conquerer’s incomparable glory and prestige and immense authority in his own country so that he began to look upon himself as the heir of the Roman Caesars and the champion of Islam in the holy war.
+It is not true that he had preconceived plans for his conquests, but he was certainly intent upon resurrecting the Eastern Roman Empire and upon extending it to its widest historic limits.

 His victory over the Turkmen leader Uzun Hasan at the Battle of Bashkent in Erzincan (Aug.
 11, 1473) marked in the life of Mehmed The Conquerer, a turning point as important as the capture of Constantinople, and it sealed his domination over Anatolia and the Balkans.